Below is a brief update on several Rx-360 Working Groups:

 The Regulatory Affairs Working Group engages regulators around the world in order to facilitate constructive relationships and keep them informed of Rx-360’s activities.
 The Working Group, in coordination with the Board, works to ensure that Rx-360’s initiatives are aligned with regulators’ expectations and priorities and are keen to solicit and respond to feedback from regulators.
 Rx-360 has engaged with numerous regulatory representatives, including from PIC/S, US FDA, EMEA, MHRA, and Irish Medicines Board.

 The External Relations Working Group continues to provide regular updates to the pharmaceutical, supply chain and regulatory communities with information on Rx-360’s activities.
 Rx-360 continues to attract new members.
-The Working Group is planning for an Open Meeting to be scheduled in the US in May 2011.
+The Working Group is organizing presentations/booths at several upcoming conferences.